Keegan Brown: 2021

 At the 2021 PDC World Darts Championship, Brown lost 3–1 to Dave Chisnall in the second round.

-In November Keegan returned to County Darts to join Essex after an 11 year absence.
-He made his Essex debut away at Cheshire on 29th November, where he lost 4-3 to Stuart Kellett.
-On December 12th he earned his first victory in an Essex County shirt beating Aaron Turner of Hampshire with a 4-0 win recording a 29.91 average.
+In November, Brown returned to County Darts to join Essex after an 11-year absence.
+He made his Essex debut away at Cheshire on 29 November, where he lost to Stuart Kellett 4–3.
+On 12 December, he earned his first victory in an Essex County shirt, beating Aaron Turner of Hampshire with a 4–0 win, recording a 29.91 average.

 2022

+Brown won his first Players Championship title in seven years, defeating Nathan Aspinall 8–7 in the final of Players Championship 23.

 He appeared on Eggheads with Glen Durrant on 1 November 2022.

 2023

 At the 2023 PDC World Darts Championship, Brown lost 3–2 in the first round to Florian Hempel.
-This defeat meant he dropped out of the world's top 64 and lost his tour card but regained it at Q-School.
+This defeat meant he dropped out of the world's top 64 and lost his Tour Card but regained it at 2023 Q-School.

+Brown qualified for the 2023 World Series of Darts Finals through the Tour Card Holder qualifier.
+He defeated Simon Whitlock in the first round before a surprise victory over defending champion Gerwyn Price, where Brown produced a 164 checkout to win the match 6–4.
+He was eliminated by Nathan Aspinall in the quarter-finals.

 Personal life

 Brown is named after the footballer Kevin Keegan.
 He works as a medical lab assistant in blood services on the Isle of Wight.
+Brown increased his number of shifts at work in 2020 in order to help the National Health Service during the COVID-19 pandemic.

+Brown has previously opened up about his battles with anxiety and depression.